Josh Kaufman

 3. Discernment

 It'd be easy for an omniscient being make the best possible decision, but you're not all-knowing: the future is always uncertain and changing.
 Making important decisions often feels like trying to walk along a trail in the fog – you can see a step or two in front of you, but beyond that, the path is fuzzy and indistinct.
 Your desires and goals are often just as fuzzy, other people have their own ideas of what you should do, and people often lie and dissemble to get what they want.
-If it "sounds too good to be true," it often is, but not always – that's a determination you have to make for yourself.
+If it sounds too good to be true, it often is, but not always – that's a determination you have to make for yourself.

 Discernment requires deciding what you want to do and why, looking for subtle clues to determine what's best and avoid false trails, paying close attention to avoid being mislead or deceived, and being cautious and self-aware when you want very much for something to be true or false.